 New Girl — “Halloween” (Season 2, Episode 6)

-Focusing on the strange dynamic relationships that exist between the loft mates and their respective significant others (at this point, they're all dating or romantically pursuing other people), the episode finds each of the main cast facing some sort of relationship crisis that manifests on Halloween.
+An earlier episode in this beloved Fox series, New Girl‘s Halloween-themed episode, “Halloween,” remains one of the show's best holiday-themed episodes, period.
+Focusing on the strange dynamic between the loft mates and their respective significant others (at this point, they're all dating or interested in other people), the episode finds each of the main cast facing some sort of romantic crisis that manifests on Halloween.

 Community — “Epidemiology” (Season 2, Episode 6)